Man shot in the face in Paso Robles, suspect on the loose

 He is currently headed towards the Food 4 Less on Creston Road.

-Officers have blocked off Dorthy Drive and all connecting streets and have asked the neighbors to stay indoors.
+Officers have blocked off Dorothy Street and all connecting streets, and have asked the neighbors to stay indoors.

 Officials are not currently disclosing the condition or identity of the victim.